nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Conda/index.md

 === "Prerequisites"

+    The conda lesson uses a standardized binder environment, which will work on Windows, Mac, and Linux operating systems, and Firefox, Safari, and Chrome web browsers.

-    This installation tutorial is written specifically for installing the MacOS version of Miniconda.
-However, the rest of the lessons use a binder which will work on Windows, Mac, and Linux operating systems.
+    The installation tutorial is currently written specifically for installing the MacOS version of Miniconda.

 === "Tutorial Resources"